dustinpfister/blog_posts/_posts/lodash_string.md

 ## 4 - Conclusion

-String methods in lodash helper with various typical tasks with strings, but so do a wide range of methods that are there to work with in the String Prototype object of native javaScript by itself.
+String methods in lodash help with various typical tasks with strings, but so do a wide range of methods that are there to work with in the String Prototype object of native javaScript by itself.
+There are a lot of things to say about lodash when in comes to redeeming qualities, but many of those qualities have to do with reasons why one might prefer a user space method over an option that is built into javaScript itself.
+Also when it comes to user space options that is often not just a matter of using lodash over native javaScript, but working out some kind of custom application specific revision of lodash if that makes any sense.
+In any case getting into the subject in detail, and doing it justice is a matter for [another post](/categories/lodash/).